New tools to improve performance

 “It’s such a valuable marketing tool that allows to you directly address the successes or failures of your current offerings—and drastically increase your customer sentiment and brand advocacy,” Kemp says.

 “Even if we’re creating top-of-the-funnel content, at some point, we want some of these people to become customers,” says ServiceRocket’s Bill Cushard.
 “And we know anecdotally that many do.
 But more content marketers should track the contribution that content makes to the sales pipeline.”
+You can easily do so with these free content marketing dashboard examples.

 “Using the campaign feature in most marketing automation tools and/or CRMs, marketers can track how content like ebooks and webinars contribute to a sales opportunity being created.”